Scan time: 2-3 minutes / Read time: 3-5 minutes

 Cara makes a bit from sponsor shoutouts and one-off cooking workshops.

-Each one means another pitch, another live session, another draining week.
+But each one means another pitch, another live session, another draining week.

-A year in, she's busy every week and the income never builds on itself.
+A year in, she's busy every week.

 Her problem: how to turn her cooking skill into income that compounds.